aws-samples/streamlit-deploy/README.md

 After the successful completion of `development.yaml`.
 Get the CloudFront URL from the `Output` of the stack.
 Paste it in the browser to view the web application.

-## Clean Up development deployment
+## Clean Up Development deployment
 - Open the CloudFormation console.
 - Select the stack `infrastructure.yaml` you created then click **Delete** twice.
 Wait for the stack to be deleted.
 - Select the stack `development.yaml` you created then click **Delete** twice.
 Wait for the stack to be deleted.